Intubation When Breathing Cannot Wait

 What Happens in the Room?

-What Does the Ventilator Actually Do?
+What Does the Ventilator Do?

 Why Is the Decision So Deliberate?